sanik0300/iheart/README.md

-This time I added behaviour to avoid current music playback and outcoming calls
+I added night theme and functional notifications for foreground playback